 Beyond that, all other math of assemblies of point charges are approximations.
 Even if I have my orbiting pair of positive and negative point charges, they are never truly in isolation.
 Their proximity means the dominant forces they experience are from their orbital partners or themselves in the self-action regime.
 However, any real world scenario suggests that they will be influenced by the Dirac spheres from all other point charges in the universe and those would never superimpose to a true zero potential and gradient.
-So no matter how small they would still be influenced in some way by the net superposition of all incoming Dirac spheres other than their partners and their own.
+So no matter how small the impinging potential from distant point charges they would still be influenced in some way by the net superposition of all incoming Dirac spheres other than their partners and their own.
 Now, it could be that the external influence is so tiny as to be negligible, but my point is that it is interesting that there is no analytical closed form solution that accounts for the external influence.
-It is only when we ignore all external influences and consider the local point charge assembly in isolation, or perhaps with some generic background potential pattern from the aether (e.g. quantum vacuum) that it may be possible to find a closed form analytic solution.
+It is only when we ignore all external influences and consider the local point charge assembly in isolation, or perhaps with some generic background potential pattern from the aether that it may be possible to find a closed form analytic solution.
 This isn’t really a problem, but I think it is an interesting observation.

 Another extremely cool thing about unit potential point charge theory as the basis of nature is that there is only a single field.
 A single field!
-That field is given mathematically by the sum of all incoming Dirac sphere potentials at each (t,x,y,z).
+That field is given mathematically by the sum of all incoming Dirac sphere potentials at each (t,x,y,z) in time and space.
 The Dirac sphere potentials are a stream representing the emissions of each point charge along its path.
 So that Dirac sphere stream has a shape that depends on the path of the emitter point charge including it’s velocity.
 Of course, that said, each assembly has a complex shape of it’s local field and tapers elsewhere.
 Those complex shapes of the local potential field from each assembly type corresponds to the QFT model for each standard model particle.
 Which means that every particle in the standard model, no matter the energy, no matter the process, does generate a local field as modeled currently, but there is a lingua franca in terms of potential.
 We must differentiate the yarn from the finished product of the loom.
-In other words, it’s simply these unit potential point charges flying around and they apparently get bound into stable patterns sometimes and those stable patterns are the standard model particles plus the spacetime aether detritus.
+In other words, it’s simply these unit potential point charges flying around and they apparently get bound into stable patterns sometimes and those stable patterns are the standard model assemblies including the spacetime aether assemblies and detritus.

 I’m sure you can imagine, as can I, how straightforward this will be to simulate, especially with radius of the Dirac sphere potential stream depending on the emitter path through absolute space and time.
 We can also model each unit potential to unit potential interaction in each assembly.
 Fortunately, given the vast energy level differences, or gauges, we can model each regime separately.
 But now we can unify those models and zoom into any gauge of interest.